ozeraser/ESPHome/Mirabella Genio Wi-Fi Nebula & Star Projector/README.md

 If you want you can pull the motor gearbox down and give it some additional grease here you can, but its most probably not needed.

-Re-assemble ensuring the cables are put in the right slots and the right direction, also ensure no cables interfere with the cogs.
+Reassemble ensuring the cables are put in the right slots and the right direction, also ensure no cables interfere with the cogs.

 Pinout: